hankhplee/purpose-mode/README.md

     3. Click **Load unpacked** (top-left corner).
     4. Select the ```chrome-mv3-prod``` folder you just built.

 4. All Set!
 You should now see Purpose Mode in your list of extensions.
 Pin it to your browser toolbar to access it quickly.

-This should create the directory ./build/chrome-mv3-prod.
-Next, go to your browser's extension page
-(open chrome://extensions),
-activate "Developer mode" in the top right corner, and click on "Load unpacked" in the top left corner.
-Select the directory "chrome-mv3-prod" that you just built.
-That's it!

 ## Development